t0tem/DS_Capstone_project/Milestone_Report.md

 The purpose of this document is to provide a milestone report on developing an interactive text prediction web app.
-This developement is a part of capstone project that wraps up Coursera Data Science specialization offered by Johns Hopkins University (Baltimore, Maryland).
+This developement is a part of the capstone project that wraps up Coursera Data Science specialization offered by Johns Hopkins University (Baltimore, Maryland).

 This application will predict the next word a user most likely will type